Reds vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- The Giants' Logan Webb (8-7) will make his 20th start of the season.
+- The Giants will hand the ball to Ross Stripling (0-2) for his ninth start of the season.

-- Webb will look to finish five or more innings for the 20th start in a row.
+- Stripling has not earned a quality start in eight starts this season.

+- In eight starts this season, Stripling has lasted five or more innings three times, with an average of 3.5 innings per appearance.

-- He has finished two appearances without allowing an earned run in 19 chances this season.
+- He has two appearances this season with zero earned runs allowed out of his 13 chances this season.

 |Opponent